LPCC Scope of Practice · California 2026

 Where the Line Is

-The Couples-and-Families Line: What Requires the Extra Training
+The Couples-and-Families Line: What Used to Require Extra Training

 And separately from that: some functions are simply outside the LPCC scope entirely — they are not something you can “add on” the way couples-and-families work can be added.
 We are deliberately not going to attempt a comprehensive list of those here, because the authoritative list of what is and is not within the LPCC scope — including activities like child custody evaluations — is in Business and Professions Code § 4999.20.
 If a specific activity matters to your practice, look it up there and confirm with the BBS.